Tim Sherwood: Tottenham Hotspur

-In October 2008, Sherwood joined Tottenham Hotspur as assistant first team coach, under new manager Harry Redknapp.
-Sherwood became Technical Director in 2012 and in that role led Spurs' Under-21 side in the inaugural Under-21 Premier League season, guiding the side to finish top in both group and elite stages.
+In October 2008, Sherwood joined Tottenham Hotspur as assistant first-team coach, under new manager Harry Redknapp.
+Sherwood became Technical Director in 2012 and in that role led Spurs's Under-21 side in the inaugural Under-21 Premier League season, guiding the side to finish top in both group and elite stages.
 Sherwood's side eventually lost the league final 3–2 to Manchester United.

 On 16 December 2013, Tottenham announced that Sherwood would "assume first team coaching duties" following the departure of André Villas-Boas as the manager.
 He lost his first game in charge, 2–1 at home to West Ham in the fifth round of the League Cup, but four days later managed a 3–2 Premier League win over Southampton.
 On 23 December, Spurs named Sherwood as their new head coach, handing him an 18-month contract until the end of the 2014–15 season.
 His last match as Spurs manager was a 3–0 win over Aston Villa on 11 May 2014.
 With this win Sherwood achieved a sixth-place finish in the league with Spurs with a total of 69 league points.
-Tim Sherwood was best known for being on the receiving end of Jorge Jesus' famous touchline dance, when he held up 3 fingers to indicate that Benfica had just scored 3 goals during their Europa League tie in 2014.
+Sherwood was best known for being on the receiving end of Jorge Jesus' famous touchline dance, when he held up 3 fingers to indicate that Benfica had just scored 3 goals during their Europa League tie in 2014.
 Sherwood was sacked by chairman Daniel Levy on 13 May 2014.